QueenieCplusplus/Amor/README.md

  The network tag http-server ensures that the HTTP and Health Check firewall rules apply to these instances template.

-* 2.3, copy its property to new instance template, and name it.
+* 2.3, copy its property to new instance template, and name it, then change its subnet.

        Now create another instance template for subnet-b by copying us-east1-template.

+       For Network interfaces, select default (europe-west1) as the Subnet.